Main content start

 PhD., Yale University, American Studies (2012)

-PROSPECTIVE GRADUATE STUDENTS: I am currently taking graduate students.
-If you want to work with me please mark Latin America as your primary geographic field of interest in your application.
-Once you are in the program you can choose any primary field you want based on your (changing) interests.
+Prospective graduate students: If you are interested in working with me, please mark Latin America as your primary geographic field of interest in your application.
+Once admitted, you may choose any primary field that aligns with your evolving research interests.

 Contact